srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

   * Audit certificate going to expire in 30 days
   * Audit on password policy on the machine
   * Audit for an application installed on the machine (check for notepad.exe)

+## Terms used in this exercise:
+   * Intiative
+   * Remediation tasks
+   * Compliant
+   * Non-compliant

 ## Windows web servers that are not using secure communication protocols (requires IIS on nodes)

 In this task, we will create an initialive assignment **Audit Windows web servers that are not using secure communication protocols**, which will audit the VM as **Compliant** which doesn't have IIS enabled and audit teh VMs as **Non-compliant** in which IIS is enabled.

+You will apply the **Initiatives** at resource group and it will audit all the guest VMs within that resource group.

+1.